Inference for Generative Capsule Models: Evaluation metrics for the constellations data

 The \textbf{Rand index}~\citep{rand1971objective} is another measure of similarity between two data clusterings.
 This metric takes pairs of elements and evaluates whether they do or do not belong to the same subsets in the partitions $V$ and $\hat{V}$

 where TP are the true positives, TN the true negatives, FP the false positives and FN the false negatives.
 The Rand index takes on values between 0 and 1.
 We use instead the \textbf{adjusted Rand index} (ARI) \citep{hubert1985comparing}, the corrected-for-chance version of the Rand index.
+It uses the expected similarity of all pair-wise comparisons between clusterings specified by a random model as a baseline to correct for assignments produced by chance.
+Unlike the Rand index, the adjusted Rand index can return negative values if the index is less than the expected value.
 In our experiments, we compute the average adjusted Rand index of the scenes in our dataset.

 The \textbf{segmentation accuracy} (SA) is based on obtaining the maximum bipartite matching between $V$ and $\hat{V}$, and was used by \citet{kosiorek2019stacked} to evaluate the performance of CCAE.
 For each set $V_i$ in $V$ and set $\hat{V}_j$ in $\hat{V}$, there is an edge $w_{ij}$ with the weight being the number of common elements in both sets.
 Let $W(V,\hat{V})$ be the overall weight of the maximum matching between $V$ and $\hat{V}$.
 Then we define the average segmentation accuracy as: